taslimansari/taslimansari/README.md

 ### Hi there 👋 I am Taslim Ansari 😄

-🔭 Focusing on basics first.
+🔭 Focusing on basics first. \n
 🌱 I’m currently learning Web Development more precisely Js.
 🤔 I’m looking for help with my completion of grade 11 studies.
 Will you help?
 📫 How to reach me: